-- Solar thermal units - High temperature applications in solar post-harvest technology and food processing - Different solar food processing appliances - Solar drying of agricultural produce, particularly perishable tropical fruits and vegetables - Practical use of solar dryers, measurement and data collection, dryer design - Quality aspects in solar drying - Storage of solar energy - Solar pumping of water and solar water disinfection - Photovoltaic technology in rural electrification
+- Quality aspects in solar drying - Storage of solar energy - Solar pumping of water and solar water disinfection - Photovoltaic technology in rural electrification

-Two excursions: to the Fraunhofer-Institute for Wind Energy and Energy Systems Technology (IWES) at Kassel and to the Viessmann solar appliances demonstration unit in Allendorf (Eder) brought the alumni into contact with industry based large scale renewable energy research and development experts.
+Two excursions: to "The Bio Energy Village" at Jühnde and to the SMA Solar Technology AG at Kassel brought the alumni into contact with industry based large scale renewable energy research and development experts

-Theory and practice amalgamated: In a combined lecture and practical workshop, Heike Hoedt and Wolfgang Scheffler demonstrated the professional use of an 8m2 Scheffler concentrator in agro-based industries.
+Theory and practice amalgamated: In a combined lecture and practical workshop, Wolfgang Scheffler demonstrated the professional use of an 8m2 Scheffler concentrator in agro-based industries.
 Food processing by solar drying at small and large scale was addressed in detail by Rolf Behringer (ISES-solar food processing network) and Dr.-Ing.
 Albert Esper from the leading solar food dryer company Innotech Ltd.